SpiralBL0CK/cubedos/samples/README.md

   on a conventional TCP/IP network.
 This is essentially the Echo sample reworked as a multi-domain application.

++ `NUCLEO-F446ZE`: This folder contains a simple demonstration of CubedOS running on the NUCLEO-F446ZE board.

 + `pathfinder`: A sample application that demonstrates priority inversion in the CubedOS message passing system.
 Roughly this sample replicates the issue that existed in the Mars Pathfinder mission, albeit as a limited demonstration.
 When (if) priority inheritance is implemented in